SERVIR-WA/GALUP/training/1_lu/modules/module2.md

 relationship with the selecting layer.

 2. **Parameters:**<br>
-For the parameters setting for Select by Location tool, pleasae click [here](https://github.com/SERVIR-WA/GALUP/wiki/Tools#select-by-location).
+For the parameters setting for Select by Location tool, please click [here](https://github.com/SERVIR-WA/GALUP/wiki/Tools#select-by-location).

 3. **Applications:**<br>
 _Select By Location_ allows you to select features from **Input layer** based on their location relative to features in **Selection layer**.